-There is a process you need to follow to get your boa constrictor used to you.
+You need to follow a process to get your boa constrictor used to you.

 The snake will learn your scent, and if you handle it too soon, it’ll learn to fear you.

-Following this hand taming process takes time, but it’s best to avoid injury for yourself and your pet.
+Following this hand-taming process takes time, but avoiding injury for yourself and your pet is best.

-Below is a chart for general hand taming process, keep in mind the information from the previous section while doing this:
+Below is a chart for the general hand-taming process; keep in mind the information from the previous section while doing this:

 Note: Taming is best done daily, but if the snake has eaten within 24 hours or shows signs of shedding, skip this day.